Public lands chief hangs on despite nomination getting nixed

 Pendley is a longtime industry attorney and property rights advocate from Wyoming.
 Prior to joining the Trump administration, he had called for the government to sell its public lands.

-The bureau’s holdings are sweeping, with nearly 10 percent of all U.S. land under its dominion, mostly across the U.S. West.
+The bureau’s holdings are sweeping, with nearly 1 out of every 10 acres nationally under its dominion, mostly across the U.S. West.

 A senior administration official said Saturday that Pendley’s name was being withdrawn as Trump’s nomineefor unspecified reasons.
 It won’t be official until the Senate returns to session.